 Cellular Respiration vs. Pulmonary Respiration

-Cellular respiration and pulmonary respiration are both fundamental processes in living organisms, but they operate at different levels and serve unique functions.
+Cellular respiration and pulmonary respiration are both crucial processes in the body that involve oxygen, but they occur at different levels and serve distinct purposes.

 Cellular Respiration

-- Level of Occurrence: Takes place within the cells, specifically in the mitochondria for aerobic respiration.
+- Location: Takes place within the cells, specifically in the mitochondria.

 Pulmonary Respiration